MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-metadata.md

 search.audienceType:
   - maker
 ---
 # Tables and metadata in Microsoft Dataverse

-Dataverse is designed so that you can quickly and easily create a data model for your application.
-Normally, you shouldn't have to concern yourself with some of the details about metadata that this topic will introduce.
+Microsoft Dataverse is designed so that you can quickly and easily create a data model for your application.
+Normally, you shouldn't have to concern yourself with some of the details about metadata that this article introduces.
 But if you want to develop a deeper understanding about how apps that use Dataverse work or you're evaluating what is possible, understanding the metadata used by Dataverse may provide you insight.

 *Metadata* means data about data.
 Dataverse provides a flexible platform for you because it's relatively easy to edit the definitions of the data that the environment will use.
 In Dataverse, the metadata is a collection of tables.
 Tables describe the kinds of data stored in the database.
 Table metadata is what controls the kinds of records you can create and what kind of actions can be performed on them.
 When you use the customization tools to create or edit tables, columns, and table relationships, you're editing this metadata.